atomgalaxy/wg21-calltarget/calltarget.md

 ## Naming

 I think `declcall` is a reasonable name - it hints that it's an unevaluated operand, and it's how I implemented it in clang.
+EWG voted for it as well.

 [codesearch for declcall](https://codesearch.isocpp.org/cgi-bin/cgi_ppsearch?q=declcall&search=Search)
 comes up with zero hits.